 The job of an attendant is simple, they are to aid their Kaioshin in any way they can.
 Making tea, reminding them of the time, or protecting them if the need arises.
 Though the attendant’s responsibilities are simple, they are demanding, requiring the attendant’s full attention.
 The responsibilities of a disciple, on the other hand, can be quite daunting, being tasked with learning all that the Kaioshin position requires and undergoing special training.

-Abilities of the Apprentice.
-Increase your Strike and Wound Rolls against an Opponent with God Ki by +1(T) and +2(T) respectively.
-Once per Combat Round, if you successfully use the Block or Deflect options of the Parry Maneuver to defend against an attack from an Opponent with God Ki, you may use the Power Up Maneuver as an Out-of-Sequence Action.
+-[Triggered, 1/Round]: If you successfully use the Block or Deflect options of the Parry Maneuver to defend against an attack, you may use the Power Up Maneuver as an Out-of-Sequence Action.

-Gain access to the Healing Hands Magical Ability and, if your race is Shinjin, gain access to the Kai Kai Magical Ability (see – Kaioshin).
+-[Passive]: Gain access to the Healing Hands Unique Ability and, if your race is Shinjin, gain access to the Kai Kai Unique Ability (see — Kaioshin).

 Kaioshin